Table of Contents

-When it comes to judging others, there are two types mentioned in the Bible.
-One is where a person judges in order to look down or belittle another person as if they they do not need God’s mercy (James 4:11).
-This is hypocritical judgement that the Bible forbids, as we are all sinners who are only saved by grace (Matthew 7:1-5).
-It is based on pride and self (Romans 2:1-3, 14:10).
+This type is where a person judges in order to look down or belittle another person as if they do not need God’s mercy.
+The apostle wrote, “Do not speak evil of one another, brethren.
+He who speaks evil of a brother and judges his brother, speaks evil of the law and judges the law.
+But if you judge the law, you are not a doer of the law but a judge” (James 4:11).
+This is hypocritical judgement that the Bible forbids, as we are all sinners who are only saved by grace.

-“Judge not according to the appearance, but judge righteous judgment” (John 7:24
+“Judge not according to the appearance, but judge righteous judgment”.John 7:24

 In His service,